zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 };
 ```

-No much difference to `bluebird`'s `Promise.map`, but `traversep` flips the arguments order.
-It takes function first, array the next
+No much difference to `bluebird`'s `Promise.map`, just that `traversep` flips the arguments order.
+It takes function first then the array,
 so that it's easier to compose functions.

+How?

-For example, at the beginning when `getPhotoByUser` and `getPhotosByUsers` don't have to take "token" as input, we could refactor `getPhotosByUsers` in a
+Well, for instance, at the beginning when `getPhotoByUser` and `getPhotosByUsers` don't have to take "token" as input, we could refactor `getPhotosByUsers` in a
-point-free style with `traversep`:
+"point-free" style with `traversep`:

 ```diff
 // User -> Promise Photo